 Submit the Naturalization Application (form N-400) to Immigration (US CIS) with all of the required documentation and filing fee.

-You will receive notification and an appointment notice for your citizenship interview with USCIS.
+You will receive a notification and an appointment notice for your citizenship interview with USCIS.

 What happens at my naturalization interview?

 You will have to answer questions about your application and any criminal history that you have.

 You will have to take the English and Civics Exam.
 (You will be asked 10 questions from the list of 100 questions).
 You must answer 6 of the 10 correctly to pass the civics exam.

 At the end of the interview, you will receive conditional approval of your application if the immigration officer decides that you have met all of the basic requirements.

 If the immigration officer decides that you have not met all of the basic requirements, they may provide you with a list of missing documents and a date by which you must submit those documents.